Mixed Hodge structures and formality of symmetric monoidal functors: Logarithmic de Rham currents

 \section{Logarithmic de Rham currents}

-The goal of this section is to construct a symmetric monoidal functor from schemes over $\C$ to mixed Hodge complexes which computes the correct mixed Hodge structure after passing to homology.
-The construction for smooth schemes is relatively straightforward.
+The goal of this section is to construct a strong symmetric monoidal $\infty$-functor from algebraic varieties over $\C$ to mixed Hodge complexes which computes the correct mixed Hodge structure after passing to homology.
+The construction for smooth varieties is relatively straightforward.
 It suffices to take a functorial mixed Hodge complex model for the cochains as constructed for instance in \cite{Na} and dualize it.
 The monoidality of that functor is slightly tricky as one has to move to the world of $\infty$-categories for it to exist.
-Once one has constructed this functor for smooth schemes, it can be extended to more general schemes by standard descent arguments.
+Once one has constructed this functor for smooth varieties, it can be extended to more general varieties by standard descent arguments.

-We denote by $\Sch_{\C}$ the category of complex schemes that are reduced, separated and of finite type and we denote by $\Sm_{\C}$ the subcategory of smooth schemes.
+We denote by $\Var_{\C}$ the category of complex schemes that are reduced, separated and of finite type.
+We use the word variety for an object of this category.
+We denote by $\Sm_{\C}$ the subcategory of smooth schemes.
 Both of these categories are essentially small (i.e. there is a set of isomorphisms classes of objects) and symmetric monoidal under the cartesian product.

 We will make use of the following very simple observation.